Overview for Alta Via: Amalfi and Sorrento Coast to Coast

 Airport transfers by public transport are recommended for this trip, as they are much cheaper and faster compared to car transfers.
 You can also book a private airport transfer with us.
 In this case, please note that only one airport transfer per party is included, though additional transfers can be arranged.
 It is advisable therefore that all party members arrive on the same flight or at least at a similar time.
 Night transfer extra charges may apply to private transfers in case of late night arrivals.

-All hotel to hotel luggage transfers on walking days are included.
+Please notet hat hotel to hotel luggage transfers on walking days are NOT included.
+You can book a luggage transfers package at an extra cost of £120 per person.

 Language: Italian.
 In big cities and resorts many people speak English, but in remote areas, this might not be the case.
 However, most of the hotel personnel where we stay speak English and are ready to help you.
 You can always call our 24/7 helpline if there are any problems.